h0lg/FOMOcal/README.md

 ## What do I need?

 To run FOMOcal, make sure you have [.NET 9 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime) installed.
+On Windows 10+, chances are you have it already.
+Try installing it if FOMOcal doesn't run without.

+Look for the latest build for your Operating System in the Assets of the [latest release](https://github.com/h0lg/FOMOcal/releases/latest).
+E.g. If you're on Windows 10 or higher, try the `*.win10-x64.zip` download.

 ## What's this about?